Sharp Page transitions in generic Hamiltonian dynamics: Discussion

 \subsection{Acknowledgments}

 We are grateful to David Huse and Achilleas Lazarides for suggesting the Lindbladian model.
-We also grateful to Manoj Joshi and Peter Zoller for insightful discussions.
-L.H.L. was supported by the National Science Foundation under Grant No.~DGE-2039656.
-S.G. was supported through the Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+We are also grateful to Manoj Joshi and Peter Zoller for insightful discussions.
+L.H.L.~was supported by the National Science Foundation under Grant No.~DGE-2039656.
+S.K.~was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-217133147/SFB 1073 (Project No.~B07).
+His work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452, and at the Kavli Institute for Theoretical Physics (KITP), supported by grants NSF PHY-1748958 and PHY-2309135.
+S.G.~was supported through the Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation. \red{The data generated in this study are available from the corresponding author upon reasonable request.}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} {S\arabic{page}} {S\arabic{section}} [1]{[S#1]} [1]{S#1}